Welcome my friends. I see you’re on the hunt for the best camping hammocks.

 If I had choose between the NX-270 and this.
 This would win.
 It’s the ultimate hybrid tent-hammock that’s been rated by top publications such as Backpacker and Outside.
 It also received the prestigious 2015 Gear Of The Year Award by 50 Campfires.

 The awards given are not without good reason.

 It’s design gives it the ability to be suspended as a hammock or on the ground as a tent.
 This greatly increases it’s terrain options that are often limited by one or the other.

 The spreader bar and arch pole system keeps the hammock flat and taught.
 This stops the sometimes uncomfortable banana effect created by normal hammocks.

-One of the first things you want to ask yourself before purchasing a camping hammock is what type of camping are you going to be doing?
+One of the first things you want to ask yourself before any purchases is what type of pitching are you going to be doing?
 There are three types you can choose from depending on how you're going to use them.

 - Camping: Very comfortable and ideal for fair to poor weather conditions

 - Ultralight: designed to be used for fast and lightweight hiking/cycling trips.
 When you cut weight you'll usually loose comfort